jepetersohn/phase-3-guide/README.md

 ## Welcome to Phase 3

 Welcome from your teachers.
 Phase 3 is the most exciting phase here at DBC.
 In this phase we no longer view you as students or developers-in-training, rather we look at you to be valuable, albeit junior, collaborators in the craft of software development.
 This will define how we interact and how we assign and tackle challenges.
 Similarly, and you should no longer think of yourselves as "classmates" but rather "teammates" or "coworkers."

+## TL;DR

+You should read it all, but...

+* We're going to treat you like developers.
+This means:
+  * Github based code review
+  * Pointed criticism
+  * Teachers won't ask "do you need help."
+You're going to have to ask for it
+  * Don't be late
+  * Remember IKE
+  * Don't be lazy
+* We want to give you real-world, project-based challenges
+* Use Rails, but don't become a "Rails developer:" become a great developer and the tech won't matter
+* Think critically
+  * Don't trust all you read or hear about fads and fashions in tech
+  * When asking for help form a Good Question
+  * When asked for help ensure you're being asked a Good Question.
+Be Kind, but guard your time
+* Be polite
+  * Realize if you start talking at someone you might break their train of
+  * thought
+  * Observe the headphone rule - this applies to staff and peers alike
+* Read the rest of this but uses these points as a cultural guide.
+You may need to revisit this document multiple times

 ## Daily Schedule